PhD in Education Program

 - To improve the ability to analyze current social, economic, political, and ethical issues and concerns in their relationship to various educational and community situations and activities.

 Our doctoral program is individualized, interdisciplinary, and experiential.
-Students, with the guidance of faculty advisers, plan their own programs to meet self-defined goals.
+Students, with the guidance of faculty advisors, plan their own programs to meet self-defined goals.
 To accomplish these goals, students engage in a variety of intensive courses, independent studies, seminars, and internships of a highly practical nature.
 Success in the program requires a high degree of personal initiative, self-directed learning, and commitment to inquiry as a style of personal and professional growth.